 Two weeks after the shelter opened we launched the hub space.
 This allowed people to self refer into the project.
 It also created much needed social space for our guests.
 December 2017.

 (We continue to run a weekly Queer Space at the Streets Kitchen Solidarity Centre)

-Following the success of the pilot we received support from Sadiq Khan & funding through the Rough Sleeping Innocation Fund to develop the project into a 24/7, building based service.
+Following the success of the pilot we received support from Mayor of London – Sadiq Khan & funding through his Rough Sleeping Innovation Fund to develop the project into a 24/7, building based service.
 (Press Release)

 The shelter will have a community centre at its heart to reach those more at risk of rough sleeping & bring together our community so that marginalised groups do not feel left ‘outside’.
 The centre will be a mix of cultural & artistic hub, offering safe daytime refuge & cafe space alongside queer led services, pop-up businesses & co-working space for marginalised groups.
 Holistic case work, advice, housing & employment support will be delivered by Stonewall Housing.

 “At the centre of our community are the most vulnerable members, we owe all of our current LGBTIQ+ rights to the homeless, transgender & marginalised queers who stood up for us 49 years ago in the Stonewall Riots.”
 Tam Vibert, Community Centre Director